openshift/hypershift/docs/content/getting-started.md

   --node-count $NODEPOOL_REPLICAS \
   --instance-type $INSTANCE_TYPE
 ```

+!!! important

+    The default infrastructure created for the cluster during [Create a HostedCluster](#create-a-hostedcluster)
+    lives in a single availability zone.
+Any additional NodePool created for that
+    cluster must be in the same availability zone and subnet.

 Check the status of the NodePool by listing `nodepool` resources in the `clusters`
 namespace: